Gemini Model Routing — Flash, Pro, and Preview

 Routing model selection is not a technical detail — it is an economics and quality decision.
-Flash, Pro, Ultra, and the experimental Thinking mode each occupy a distinct niche.
+Flash, Pro, and the Gemini 3.x Preview tier each occupy a distinct niche.
 Know the niche, route correctly, control costs.

 Model selection is one of the highest-leverage decisions in an AI pipeline, and most developers get it wrong in one of two directions: they default to the most powerful model available because it feels safer, or they never leave the default model they first got working.